tnscorcoran/light-4-j-plugin-wrapper/README.md

 	![Alt text](https://github.com/tnscorcoran/light-4-j-plugin-wrapper/blob/master/_images/3-Service-Id.png)
 	Now get your Service Tokens.
 Go to Gear Sign -> Personal Settings -> Tokens.
 Copy your 4 tokens - you'll need them when configuring your Plugin Wrappers.
 	![Alt text](https://github.com/tnscorcoran/light-4-j-plugin-wrapper/blob/master/_images/4-Service-tokens.png)

 4. Update your Plugin Wrappers and build.
 For each of JPW-A, JPW-B, JPW-C, JPW-D, open /src/main/resources.props.properties.
-Set your serviceid and servicetoken to the correct one for Services A, B, C and D.
+Set your serviceid and servicetoken to the correct one for Services A, B, C and D. Now open each of these project's pom.xml.
+Ensure the version of the 3scale-api dependency is the same as the actual component in 1. above.
+Run mvn clean install on each.